jcook071990/reading-notes-102d40/README.md

-# reading-notes-102d40
+My reading notes!

-My reading notes for 102d40
+This is where i'm going to put my reading notes.